The Great Beyond: Music video

 The song's video was directed by Liz Friedlander.
 It originally featured footage of Jim Carrey as Andy Kaufman from the 1999 film.
-Yet, the compilation DVD In View: The Best of R.E.M.
+Yet, in the compilation DVD In View: The Best of R.E.M.
 1988-2003 (which accompanied In Time and collected R.E.M.'s major videos from 1988 to 2003), the video was remixed to feature archived footage of Kaufman himself (similar to the video for "Man on the Moon").
 The original version can be seen on the Man on the Moon DVD.
 Carrey revealed in the 2017 documentary Jim & Andy: The Great Beyond that he had been invited to appear in the video in person, but refused, as he wished to psychologically distance himself from the Kaufman character; he stated that he now regretted the decision.

 Track listings

 All songs were written by Bill Berry, Peter Buck, Mike Mills, and Michael Stipe, except for "The Great Beyond", written by Buck, Mills, and Stipe.
+All live track were recorded on June 25, 1999, at the Glastonbury Festival.